antmicro/fmc-sata-adapter/README.rst

 Design status
 -------------

-Revision 1.0.0 has been initially verified in prototype hardware mods added during bringup were included in rev. 1.0.1.
+Revision 1.0.0 has been initially verified in prototype.
+Hardware mods added during bringup were included in rev. 1.0.1.

 License
 =======